 Interest rate risk - Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-At June 30, 2022, the Company's exposure to the risk of changes in market interest rates relates primarily to the Company's cash and cash equivalents held in bank accounts that earn variable interest rates.
-Because of the short-term nature of these financial instruments, fluctuations in market rates do not have a significant impact on estimated fair values at June 30, 2022.
+At December 31, 2022, the Company's exposure to the risk of changes in market interest rates relates primarily to the Company's cash and cash equivalents held in bank accounts that earn variable interest rates.
+Because of the short-term nature of these financial instruments, fluctuations in market rates do not have a significant impact on estimated fair values at December 31, 2022.
 Future cash flows from interest income on cash will be affected by interest rate fluctuations.
 Future fluctuations in interest rates will impact the Company's cost of capital which it will require in order to develop its mineral properties.

 Foreign currency risk - The Company's foreign currency exposures currently related to the currency in which expenses for exploration and development occur.
 Future profitability may be materially impacted by fluctuations between the Namibian dollar in which production costs will be incurred and the US dollar in which most sales of uranium occur.
 Expenses are incurred in Canadian dollars, United States dollars, Namibian dollars, Australian dollars, Euros and British Pounds.
 The Company is subject to gains and losses due to fluctuations in these currencies.

-At June 30, 2022, the Company was exposed to foreign currency risk on cash of US\$129,853.
-The Company estimates that if the exchange rate between United States dollars and Canadian dollars at June 30, 2022 had changed, for each 1% change, with all other variables held constant, the foreign exchange gain (loss) would have decreased or increased by \$1,673.
+At December 31, 2022, the Company had cash and cash equivalents of US\$119,223.
+If the foreign exchange related to the Company's US dollar balances increased or decreased by 1%, with all other variables held constant, the currency translation adjustment would have increased or decreased by \$1,615.